ADGEfficiency/energy-py/readme.md

 **energy_py is reinforcement learning for energy systems.**

-Proving that reinforcement learning agents can control virtual energy environments is the first step towards using reinforcement learning to optimize real world energy systems.
+Using reinforcement learning agents to control virtual energy environments is the first step towards using reinforcement learning to optimize real world energy systems.

 energy_py supports this goal by providing a **collection of reinforcement learning agents, energy environments and tools to run experiments.**